remelop03/numpy-tutorial-exercises/.learn/exercises/019-diagonal/README.md

 ## 💡 Hint:

-+ The function `np.diag` returns the diagonal of a matrix, you can read more about this function in this link: https://numpy.org/doc/stable/reference/generated/numpy.diag.html
++ The function `np.diag` returns the diagonal of a matrix.
+You can read more about this function in this link: https://numpy.org/doc/stable/reference/generated/numpy.diag.html